Viranchee/PrivatePropertiesInProtocols/README.md

 ### Step 5: There is no step 5

-There is no step 5.
 You have successfully implemented Private properties inside of protocols.
 If ever you change the field name, there will be compile time errors, which you will be forced to fix.

 ## Practical Usage: